apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 ### Added _ExecutorEnvVarSetter_ interface

-The `ExecutorEnvVarSetter` interface defined in _github.com/apenella/go-ansible/v2/pkg/execute/configuration_ defines an executor interface that you can set environment variables to.
+The `ExecutorEnvVarSetter` interface defined in _github.com/apenella/go-ansible/v2/pkg/execute/configuration_ defines an executor interface to which you can set environment variables.
 It is required by `AnsibleWithConfigurationSettingsExecute` decorator struct.

 ```go
 // ExecutorEnvVarSetter extends the executor interface by adding methods to configure environment variables